graphprotocol/origin-subgraph/README.md

 ## Steps to Deploying The Origin-Subgraph Locally
   1. Install IPFS and run `ipfs init` followed by `ipfs daemon`
-  2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres start` and `createdb origin-subgraph-mainnet` (note this db name is used in the commands below for the mainnet examples)
+  2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres start` and `createdb graph-node-mainnet` (note this db name is used in the commands below for the mainnet examples)
   3. If using Ubuntu, you may need to install additional packages: `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
   4. Clone this repository, and run the following:
      * `yarn`